akspa0/The-Machine/extensions/avatar/README.md

 - **Persona/Avatar Images:** Generate 1024x1024 green-screened images for each speaker/persona, suitable for lipsyncing and compositing.
 - **Backdrop Images:** Generate wide (e.g., 1368x768) environmental images for each call, to serve as the set or background for composited avatars.
 - **Workflow Customization:** Use separate, tweakable SDXL workflow JSONs for avatars and backdrops, allowing for per-task optimization (LoRA, prompt, negative prompt, etc.).
+- **Integration:** This extension is invoked after persona generation and uses the persona manifest for all image generation.
+All outputs are copied into the canonical project structure and tracked in the manifest.

 ---